Doña Bella

-Doña Bella is a 2010 Spanish language remake of the original 1986 Brazilian production titled Dona Beija, commissioned and produced by Telefutura.
+Doña Bella is a 2010 Colombian telenovela remake of the original 1986 Brazilian production titled Dona Beija, commissioned and produced by Telefutura.
 The latter series was derived from various Brazilian novels centered on the life of historical persona Ana Jacinta de São José.

-The series aired weeknights at 8pm central on Telefutura starting on April 25, 2011 and ended its run on September 19, 2011 with 97 episodes.
+The series aired weeknights at 8pm central on Telefutura starting on April 25, 2011, and ended its run on September 19, 2011, with 97 episodes.

 The opening theme song is Bella by Carlos Aguera y Mariatta.

 Plot

 The telenovela incorporates themes of forbidden love, betrayal and revenge, as well as personal sacrifice and perseverance.